 The ideal AI solution improves workflows and provides the data elements physicians need to make better decisions.
-Previously, bolt-on AI tools have been used but the increased complexity from the provider point of view has made things more complex.
+Previously, bolt-on AI tools have been used but the increased complexity from the provider point of view have made things more complex.
 This is why AI should be transparent and embedded into the heart of the system workflows.

 AI and Healthcare: Major Impact Areas

-It’s not just the AI technology itself that provides a major value.
+It’s not just the AI technology itself that provides major value.
 Using it across the board in conjunction with specialized teams can help reduce the cognitive burden when it comes to data, clinical, and administrative information flows.

 Impact Area 1: Data

 As we noted earlier, there are hundreds of data feeds going in and out of hospital systems with entire organizations existing just to manage it.
-AI can help by taking different data feeds and extracting the information that is needed for specific purposes like quality measurement information, related registry documentation needed for HCC coding, or information needed to close care gaps.
+AI can help by taking different data feeds and extracting the information that is needed for specific purposes like quality measurement information, related registry documentation needed for HCC coding, or information needed to close care gaps

-Impact Area 2: Clinical Improvement
+Impact Area 2: Clinical Information

 By understanding where a patient is in the care pathway, organizations can use AI to make sure the right clinical information is presented to providers so they can make the best decisions.

-Impact Area 3: Administrative Improvement
+Impact Area 3: Administrative Information

-Administrative efforts are complex without the use of AI because they require teams to log into multiple systems, figure out which information is relevant to the patient, and then try to do something about it the “tasking” part of the process.
+Administrative efforts are complex without the use of AI because they require teams to log into multiple systems, figure out which information is relevant to the patient, and then try to do something about it-the “tasking” part of the process.